tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 >
 > The social narrative is basically, midlife is a crisis and after a crisis you have decrepitude,” Mr. Conley said.
 “But you actually are much happier in your 60s and 70s, so why aren’t we preparing for that?”

-Youth have the advantage of naturally possessing a more limber mind, making new connections, and having an appetite for risk, according to the article.
+Youth have the advantage of naturally possessing a more limber mind, making new connections, and taking risks, according to the article.
 I wrote about the fear of aging in a post titled [Confronting the fear of growing older when you're surrounded by young programmers](/2019/03/07/confronting-fears-of-aging-in-technology-environments/).

 In my post, I conducted a survey asking whether others felt any anxiety about increasing in years, and what they're doing to stay young.
-73% agreed or strongly agreed with this statement: "I sometimes fear what will happen as I get older in the technology field."
+73% agreed or strongly agreed with the following statement: "*I sometimes fear what will happen as I get older in the technology field*."

 When asked what people do to stay young, the top results (from 140 respondents) were as follows: